Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: Estimates of the spectrum in terms of Ollivier-Ricci curvature

 \section{Estimates of the spectrum in terms of Ollivier-Ricci curvature}

-In this section, we use the neighborhood graph method to derive estimates for the spectrum of the normalized graph Laplace operator in terms of the Ollivier-Ricci curvature.
-In particular, we get a sharp upper bound for the largest eigenvalue using the curvature on the original graph.
-Furthermore, we give nontrivial estimates using the curvature on neighborhood graphs even if the curvature of the original graph is nonpositive.
-In this case, our results improve Theorem \ref{T1}.
+In this section, we obtain nontrivial estimates for the extremal eigenvalues of the normalized Laplace operator in terms of the Olliver-Ricci curvature of the neighborhood graphs.
+In particular, our new estimates improve the eigenvalue estimates obtained by Olliver in \cite{Oll}.

-\begin{Lem} Let $k[t]$ be a lower bound of Ollivier-Ricci curvature of the neighborhood graph $G[t]$.
-Then for all $t\geq 1$ the eigenvalues of $\Delta$ on $G$ satisfy if $t$ is even and if $t$ is odd.
-Moreover, if $G$ is not bipartite, then there exists a $t'\geq 1$ such that for all $t\geq t'$ the eigenvalues of $\Delta$ on $G$ satisfy if $t$ is even and if $t$ is odd. \end{Lem} \verb"Proof:" By combining Theorem \ref{T3} and Theorem \ref{T1} we directly obtain equation (\ref{Eq1}) and equation (\ref{Eq2}).

-The second part of this Lemma is proved in two steps.
-In the first step, we will show that if $G$ is not bipartite then there exists a $t'$ such that for all $t\geq t'$ the neighborhood graph $G[t]$ of $G$ satisfies $w_{xy}[t]\neq 0$ for all $x,y\in V$, i.e. $G[t]$ is a complete graph and each vertex has a loop.
-In the second step, we show that any graph that satisfies $w_{xy}\neq 0$ for all $x, y\in V$ has a positive lower curvature bound, i.e. $k>0$.
-This then completes the proof.

-\textbf{Step 1:} By the definition of the neighborhood graph it is sufficient to show that for all $t\geq t'$ there exists a path of length $t$ between any pair of vertices.
-Since $G$ is not bipartite it follows that there exists a path of even and a path of odd length between any pair of vertices in the graph (This is the definition of a bipartite graph!).
-Given a path of length $L$ between $x$ and $y$ then we can find a path of length $L+2$ between $x$ and $y$ as follows: We go in $L$ steps from $x$ to $y$ and then from $y$ to one of its neighbors and then back to $y$.
-This is a path of length $L+2$ between $x$ and $y$.
-Since $G$ is finite, it follows that there exists a $t'$ such that there are paths of length $t$ for all $t\geq t'$ for any pair of vertices.